Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 This proposal does not deprecate it.
 Existing annotated overrides continue to compile and acquire the selector-derived identity described above.

-The compiler may offer a quick-fix to replace it with an explicit inherited discriminator only in rare ambiguity cases; the `@ObjCSignatureOverride` marker annotation remains the preferred spelling otherwise.
+The IDE may offer a quick-fix to replace it with an explicit inherited discriminator only in rare ambiguity cases; the `@ObjCSignatureOverride` marker annotation remains the preferred spelling otherwise.

 ### Platform round trips